HarryWightJr/final_project/README.md

 We will build a machine learning model using multiple linear regression algorithm based the correlation between housing prices and crime as well as median household income.
 The model will be designed to output a predicted house sale price by inputting a US county.

-## Analysis Implementation

-What we are looking for in are data set is a correlation between crime and housing prices in counties across the United States.
-To complement this data, we will be using median income data to display how income is associated with housing prices and crime in these counties.

-Using the data we will try to display how housing prices have changed within a given year as a result of the crime in these cities, also taking into account the change in median income.

-Currently based on the crime dataset we have what is listed are types of crimes, population, county, and year.
-The other dataset will have a median household dataset that will be used in conjunction with the crime dataset.

-If we were running a real-estate site we could use this data to determine which state and town are good for future investment.
-From an investment standpoint, I would use this data to purchase homes at a time when housing prices are down because of crime.
-Usually, this is when large investments are made in real estate.